TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-browserissues.md

 ## **Recommended Steps**

-**Troubleshoot Browser issues (Browser hangs, keeps spinning, does not load, etc.)** <br>
+**Troubleshoot Browser issues (Browser hangs, keeps spinning, does not load, etc.)**<br>

 Note: You might be affected by an outage.
-Please check to see if there is an on-going outage: [Azure Health Status](https://azure.microsoft.com/status/history/)
+Please check to see if there is an ongoing outage: [Azure Health Status](https://azure.microsoft.com/status/history/)

 **Page hangs in the loading status**<br>
 If your internet browser page hangs, try each of the following steps until you can get to the Azure portal.